ephronx/rock-scissors/readme.md

 - test request handler endpoint - if you can successfully send a xml request and it is stored in the requestqueue table, you have succeeded in creating your first request

 ## Sample XML header
-Authentication is with ApiKey - you will need to add a new ApiKey to your db on the group table Send request below to https://<yourhostname>/api/v1/AddRequest with the Xml in the body of the request.
+Authentication is with an ApiKey - you will need to add a new ApiKey to your db on the group table Send request below to https://<yourhostname>/api/v1/AddRequest with the Xml in the body of the request.
 The response is Json and your request is successful if you get a value Id.
 Any error will result in an Empty Guid value in the Id.

 ```